Mrs McGinty's Dead: Plot summary

-During the maid's night off, Mrs Upward's spoiled artistic son, playwright Robin Upward, goes to the theatre with famed mystery writer Ariadne Oliver, whose novel he is planning to dramatize.
+During the maid's night off, Mrs Upward's spoiled son, playwright Robin Upward, goes to the theatre with famed mystery writer Ariadne Oliver, whose novel he is planning to dramatize.
 When they return home, they find Mrs Upward strangled to death.
-She has evidently had coffee with her murderer, and the lipstick on a coffee cup and perfume in the air points to a woman having committed the crime.
-Mrs Upward had invited three people to her house that night: Eve Carpenter, Deirdre Henderson and Shelagh Rendell.
-Only Henderson came, but she found the house dark, and left without speaking to anyone.
+She has evidently had coffee with her murderer; there is lipstick on a cup and perfume in the air, which point to a woman having committed the crime.
+Mrs Upward had invited three people to her house that night: Eve Carpenter, Deirdre Henderson, and Shelagh Rendell.
+Only Henderson came, but she found the house dark, and left.
 Any of the three women could be someone from the photographs.
-Additionally, the postmistress's assistant, Edna, saw someone with blonde hair enter the house; Carpenter and Rendell (who both refuse to cooperate with the police) are blonde, but Henderson is brunette.
+Additionally, the postmistress's assistant, Edna, saw someone with blonde hair enter the house; Carpenter and Rendell are blonde, but Henderson is brunette.

-A book is discovered in the Upward house with Evelyn Hope's signature written on the flyleaf, suggesting Mrs Upward was actually Eva Kane, further confusing the situation.
-Poirot then finds a photo in a drawer in the Summerhayes' house, and realizes it must be the photo Mrs McGinty saw.
-It is of Eva Kane, and has the inscription "my mother" on the back.
-Recognizing the handwriting, Poirot gathers the suspects together and abruptly accuses Robin Upward of the murders, startling him into a confession.
+A book is discovered in the Upward house with Evelyn Hope's signature written on the flyleaf, suggesting that Mrs Upward was actually Eva Kane, further confusing the situation.
+Poirot then finds a photo in a drawer at the Summerhayes' house, and realizes it must be the photo Mrs McGinty saw.
+It is of Eva Kane, with the inscription "my mother" on the back.
+Recognizing the handwriting, Poirot gathers the suspects together and accuses Robin Upward of the murders, startling him into a confession.

-Robin Upward is Eva Kane's son, Evelyn Hope (at the time, the name Evelyn was still often given to male children); the real Robin Upward had died young, while Mrs Upward lived elsewhere.
-Too proud to be pitied as a childless widow, Mrs Upward took in impoverished young men to take Robin's place, although she treated them more as a patron would a protégé, and dropped them if they turned out less than satisfactory.
-Evelyn Hope had been the most successful "son", and had been living with her at the time she moved to Broadhinny; he was assumed by most to really be her son Robin, although Mrs Summerhayes, herself an adopted child, deduced the truth.
-Mrs McGinty found the photo of Eva Kane while working at the Upward house, and assumed the photo was of Mrs Upward as a young woman.
+Robin Upward is Eva Kane's son, Evelyn Hope; the real Robin Upward died young while his family had been living abroad.
+Too proud to be pitied as a childless widow, Mrs Upward began taking in promising young men as replacement "sons", dropping them if they proved unsatisfactory.
+Evelyn Hope had been the most successful of these protégés - he legally changed his name to Robin Upward and moved to Broadhinny with Mrs Upward, where no one knew him.
+Mrs McGinty, however, found the photo of Eva Kane in the house while cleaning it, and blackmailed Evelyn with it, believing it was a photo of Mrs Upward as a young woman.